Lena-Sazh/Appium/README.md

 4. In Android Studio -> SDK Manager download Android 11

-5. In AVD Manager download Pixel 4 for Android 11
+5. In Android Studio -> AVD Manager download Pixel 4 for Android 11

 6. Start server session in Appium Desktop and create connection to emulator by passing capabilities
 ```